ThorstenDoherr/searchengine/SE/searchengine.md

 ### Machine Learning
 The Github package brings its own machine learning tools.
 You can find them in the sub-directory "SEML".
 They come in two flavors, one is a module for the commercial statistical software STATA called **seml\.do** and one is the Python script **seml\.py**.
 Of course, you can implement your own machine learning approach based on the meta and training sample.
 Both modules are interchangeable and can even run in the same directory without interference to compare the outcomes.
 From now on we refer to the scripts in singular.
 To initiate the machine learning you have to copy the script into a dedicated directory together with the training and the meta data and call it with the respective environment.

-A training sample should be exported from the spreadsheet tool as tab-delimited text file with column headers.
-The SEML script expects that the file name of the training sample contains the word "sample" and ends with ".txt".
+The training samples should be provided as tab-delimited text files with column headers.
+The SEML script expects that the file name of a training sample contains the word "sample" and ends with ".txt".
 Multiple sample files in the script directory will be merged as long as they follow the naming convention, i.e. mysample.txt, sample1.txt, sample2.txt, exportsample.txt and so on.
 Make sure that no other files complying with this convention are in the directory.
 A sample file must have the fields "searched" (search table record number), "found" (base table record number) and "equal" (coded 1 for true positive, 9 for false positive).
 All other fields will be ignored.
 The script will automatically parse the labeling convention as described in the <b>Training Sample</b> section by imputing empty/missing "equal" fields (zero is considered missing) with the value found under the respective header line for the search term.
 Of course, you can fill in the "equal" column according to your own conventions as long as they are complete.
 Lines are dropped when the "equal" field is still not 1 or 9 after that procedure.
 The script employs a global definition called "default" in the settings section for your convenience.
 You can set it to "1", when the global default for the sample file(s) is "true positives", and to "9" for "false positives" as default for missing candidate block defaults.
 The script will impute all missing header assignments accordingly.
 Leave it at "0", when you have not used a global default, which has to be the same for all sample files.

+Exceptions during the script run are usually caused by malformed sample files.
+Make sure that the "searched", "found" and "equal" columns only contain integer numbers or are empty.
+A common reason for an error is a typo in the "equal" field preventing the transformation into a number.

-The meta data has to be (re)named "meta.txt" to be recognized by the script.
-It will first import the "meta.txt" file and calculate some additional parameters which could not be calculated with the <b>exportmeta</b> command.
+The meta data has to be named "meta.txt" to be recognized by the script.
+It will first import the "meta.txt" file and calculate some additional parameters which could not be calculated by the <b>exportmeta</b> command.
 These are the standard deviations of the fields with the prefix "csf" and "cfs" containing string distances between search term (searched) and candidate (found) of the search fields.
 The standard deviations are clustered by the search record field "searched" and imputed with zero where only one candidate exists for a specific "searched" ID.
-The imported file will be saved under "meta.dta" (STATA) respectively "meta.csv" (Python).
+The imported file will be saved under "meta.dta" (STATA) respectively "meta.feather" (Python).
 The meta data and the training sample are merged into the training data keeping only the overlap of the sample.
 In the "equal" variable, the nines (9) are finally transformed into a zeroes (0) as, beyond this point, misinterpretation is of no concern.
 By default 10% of the training data is retained by marking it as "ground truth", reserved to test the performance of out-of-sample prediction.
 The file "training.dta" respectively "training.csv" will contain the final training data.

- By default, the output is weighted enforcing a virtual balance between true and false positives in the training data.
 The script iterates through several neural network hidden layer setups.
-The setups range from a simple perceptron without hidden neurons over 25 hidden neurons to a doubled layered network with 100 hidden neurons each.
-After every setup, a confusion matrix with recall, precision and accuracy rates is calculated with the "ground truth" to determine the out-of-sample performance.
-The best network, according to the accuracy, is saved into a so called brain file with the name "seml.brn" (STATA) respectively "seml.brain" (Python).
+The setups range from a simple perceptron without hidden neurons, to single layered networks with 25 to 100 hidden neurons up to dual layered networks with 100 hidden neurons per layer.
+For every setup, a confusion matrix with recall, precision and accuracy rate is calculated against the "ground truth" to determine the out-of-sample performance.
+The best network, according to this accuracy, is saved into a so called brain file with the name "seml.brn" (STATA) respectively "seml.brain" (Python).
+This procedure should prevent overfitting and also under-specification.
 All parameters in the setting section of the script relate to the training of the neural network.
-Mostly, you will only change the default value for the "eqaul" assignment.
+Mostly, you will only change the default value for the "equal" assignment.
 You can also change the list of neural network hidden layer layouts, i.e. to skip the lighter layouts or the other way round.
-The balancing between true and false positives can be deactivated to enforce a more statistical training than a training focused on pattern recognition.
+True and false positives can be virtually balanced in case of a heavily skewed distribution to accentuate the underrepresented value.
 For a full description of the settings consult the respective script sections **seml\.py** or **seml\.do**.

-Finally, the script will read the transformed meta data file "meta.dta" respectively "meta.csv".
-The neural network module will read the brain file containing the network structure to predict the "equal" variable for all records in the meta data.
-According to the convention, a "1" (one) is a true positive while a "9" (nine) is a false positive.
+Finally, the script will apply the neural network stored in the brain file on the transformed meta data in "meta.dta" respectively "meta.feather".
+The probability of a true positive is stored in the "brain" variable.
+According to the convention, the "equal" variable will be 1 if "brain" is greater than 0.5 and 9 otherwise.
 If applicable, the original assignment of the sample is attached in the "sample" variable.
-The probability for a true positive is saved in the variable "brain".
-If "brain" is above 0.5 the match between a "searched" and a "found" record is considered a true positive.
-The results are saved in the files "seml.dta" and its tab-delimited equivalent "seml.txt" containing the "searched" (search table record number), "found" (base table record number) and the mentioned fields "equal", "brain" and "sample".
-The Python script only generates the comma-separarted "seml.csv".
+In STATA, the results are saved in the files "seml.dta" and its tab-delimited equivalent "seml.txt" containing the searched (search table record number), found (base table record number) and the mentioned fields equal, brain and sample.
+The Python script only generates the comma-separated "seml.csv" file.
 Keep in mind that the record numbers do not include header lines (1 is always the first data line).

 The training will be skipped if there is no training file or samples but only the neural network file ("seml.brn" or "seml.brain") and the meta data.
 This allows to directly commence with the prediction based on an already trained neural network.
 The meta data has to be compatible with the original training data and the whole search context should be similar.
-This shortcut is only advisable, if it is a matter of a gradual update.
+This shortcut is only advisable for gradual updates.

 #### seml\.py
 <code>python seml.py</code>
 Trains a neural network based on meta information and scrutinized training samples to identify false positives in SearchEngine results.
-Several network profiles will be trained and the best in regard of the retained sub-sample will be used to predict false postitives in the meta data.
+Several network profiles will be trained and the best in regard of the retained sub-sample will be used to predict false positives in the meta data.
 The retention represents the out-of-sample prediction to prevent overfitting.

 **Requirements:**